Università degli Studi di Urbino Carlo Bo / Portale Web di Ateneo

 Teaching

-The course involves the use of various teaching methods:
+The course incorporates various teaching methods:

 • Lectures

-• Oral presentations of exercises and discussions
+• Oral presentations of exercises and discussions of business cases

 Innovative teaching methods